 I hope interested individuals will continue to find the data relevant and important.
 I also hope the data will lead people to pause and consider what it means, particularly as related to viewpoint/intellectual/viewpoint diversity.

 Today Poly Poly Politics was finally launched with updated partisan affiliation data, new data, and a new look.

 Today Poly Politics turn one year old.
 A lot of exciting things have happened in the last year, and many more to come.
 A couple stats:

 May the site continue to be relevant and interesting, and lead people to pause and think about what the numbers present.
 Here's to another great year!

-Blog serves as a forum to post about updates to the site and/or data, and to discuss trends, implications, and other relevant topics.
+Blog serves as a forum to discuss findings, trends, and implications, as well as to post about updates to the site and/or data.